 What Happened after the Attack on Pearl Harbor?

-With the surprise attack completed and a resounding success, what happened in the immediate aftermath of the attack on Pearl Harbor?
 Japan soon dominated the Pacific as it followed Pearl Harbor with attacks on strategic southeast Asian sites like Singapore and Malaya as well as various Pacific islands like the Philippians and Guam.